-These Procedures to Resolve Complaints of Sexual Misconduct against a Student (Student Procedures) provide a process for the prompt and equitable investigation and adjudication of complaints of sexual and gender-based discrimination, sexual and gender-based harassment, sexual assault, relationship violence and stalking (collectively referred to as Sexual Misconduct) against a student enrolled at St. Mary's College of Maryland (the College).
-The Student Procedures ensure the College's compliance with federal and State law as well as the College's Policy against Sexual Misconduct (the Policy).

-Any person alleging Sexual Misconduct against one of the College's students may submit a report to the College as set forth below.
+This Grievance Process to Resolve Complaints of Sexual Harassment (the "Procedures") provide a process for the prompt and equitable investigation and adjudication of complaints of Title IX Sexual Harassment, Other Sexual Harassment, and Retaliation (together, "Prohibited Conduct") as defined in the Policy against Sexual Harassment (the "Policy") of St. Mary's College of Maryland (the "College" or "SMCM").
+These Procedures apply to address complaints of Prohibited Conduct against students, employees, and contractors at the College.
+The Procedures ensure the College's compliance with federal and State law as well as the Policy.
+Any person alleging Sexual Harassment against one of the College's students, employees, or contractors may submit a report to the College as set forth below.
 Anyone may submit a report, including but not limited to a student; a member of the faculty, administration or staff; a visitor or guest to the campus community; local police; or a family member.
-The College, on its own, may also initiate, investigate, and adjudicate complaints of Sexual Misconduct against a student under the Student Procedures.
-The Student Procedures also address reports of retaliation allegedly committed by a student in connection with any Sexual Misconduct complaint, investigation or adjudication.
+The College, on its own, may also initiate, investigate, and adjudicate complaints of Prohibited Conduct against a student, employee or contractor under these Procedures.